ImmuneMoon/10-000-Hour-Calculator/README.txt

 you practice a skill, and how many days a week you practice.
 It can take into account how long you've been practicing for aswell.

-Made with HTML/CSS,Bootstrap, and JavaScript for CS50's Computer Science for Web Programming final project
+Made with HTML/CSS, Bootstrap, and JavaScript for CS50's Computer Science for Web Programming final project